jojimmy1/SubtitlePlus/README.md

-THis is a ECE49595 project.
+This is a ECE49595 project.